tuanchauict/iamtuna.org/docs/_posts/2024-07-31-leetcode-1653-minimum-deletions-to-make-string-balanced.md

 ## Conclusion
-To beat 100%, all we need to do is click the Submit button several time and wish LeetCode will execute our code in the low traffic time.
+To beat 100%, all we need to do is click the Submit button several times and wish LeetCode will execute our code in the low traffic time.

 Happy LeetCoding!